Scottish-Tech-Army/Volunteer-app/README.md

     >**Note:** you may need to run `npm install --legacy-peer-deps`

+9. If you are on a Mac, go to the `app/ios` folder in a terminal window.
+At the command prompt type `pod install`

-9. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`
+10. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`
     >**Note** If the app has difficulty connecting to the API, you may need specify your IP address in `index.ts`.
 Replace `localhost` in the line `STA_BASE_URL: 'http://localhost:3000'` with your own.

-10. type in command terminal: `npm run ios` or `npm run android`
+11. type in command terminal: `npm run ios` or `npm run android`

 # Subsequent run